Up to 60% off sofas & mattresses — limited‑time deals.

 Which of these felt coolest across a full night?

-Bear Elite Hybrid and MLILY Midnight ICE 3.0 Plusher stayed the most consistently comfortable for heat, with Helix Sunset Elite close behind.
+In our tests, Bear Elite Hybrid and MLILY Midnight ICE 3.0 Plusher stayed the coolest overall, with Helix Sunset Elite close behind.

 What worked best for shoulder pressure in side sleeping?

-Helix Sunset Elite and MLILY Midnight ICE 3.0 Plusher delivered the most noticeable shoulder and hip relief during long side-sleep blocks.
+Helix Sunset Elite and MLILY Midnight ICE 3.0 Plusher delivered the most noticeable shoulder and hip relief for side sleeping.

 Which mattress was easiest to move around on?

-Bear Elite Hybrid felt the easiest to reposition on without effort, while the plushest models traded some snap for cushioning.
+Bear Elite Hybrid was the easiest to reposition on; the plushest beds trade some snap for extra cushioning.

 What’s the safest pick for mixed sleep positions?